civican/legisinfo/44-1/bills/S-14/bill_text.md

       **(3)** Those leases and licences of occupation may be renewed in accordance with their terms and conditions.
 If a lease or licence of occupation does not provide for its renewal, then it may be renewed in accordance with this Act.

-      **(4)** The Minister may enter into leases of public lands in Akami-Uapishkᵁ–KakKasuak–Mealy Mountains National Park Reserve of Canada for the personal use or occupation of existing cabins, or may issue licences for the personal use or occupation of existing cabins on those lands, and may renew or approve the assignment of those leases or licences.
+      **(4)** The Minister may enter into leases of public lands in Akami-Uapishkᵁ–KakKasuak–Mealy Mountains National Park Reserve of Canada for the personal use or occupation of cabins, or may issue licences for the personal use or occupation of cabins on those lands, and may renew or approve the assignment of those leases or licences.

-      **(5)** The Minister may enter into leases of public lands in Akami-Uapishkᵁ–KakKasuak–Mealy Mountains National Park Reserve of Canada for the personal use or occupation of existing tilts, or may issue licences for the personal use or occupation of existing tilts on those lands, and may renew or approve the assignment of those leases or licences.
+      **(5)** The Minister may enter into leases of public lands in Akami-Uapishkᵁ–KakKasuak–Mealy Mountains National Park Reserve of Canada for the establishment or personal use or occupation of tilts, or may issue licences for the establishment, personal use or occupation of tilts on those lands, and may renew or approve the assignment of those leases or licences.

-      **(6)** The superintendent of Akami-Uapishkᵁ–KakKasuak–Mealy Mountains National Park Reserve of Canada may authorize the personal use or occupation of existing cabins on public lands in the park reserve, or the personal use or occupation of existing tilts on those lands, and may renew or approve the assignment of those authorizations.
+      **(6)** The superintendent of Akami-Uapishkᵁ–KakKasuak–Mealy Mountains National Park Reserve of Canada may authorize the personal use or occupation of cabins on public lands in the park reserve, or the establishment, personal use or occupation of tilts on those lands, and may renew or approve the assignment of those authorizations.

 ### Section 41.7